nyaruka/ezconf/README.md

 EZConf will also automatically create the appropriate flags and help based on your struct definition, for example:

 ```
+% courier -help

-Courier - a fast message broker for IP and SMS based channels.
+Courier - a fast message broker for IP and SMS messages

 Usage of courier:
   -aws-region